 - Plateau—Can be used to create a modern and basic application with flat toolbars and widget containers.

-- Tab—As with the Foldable theme, it supports all widget types and can be used for the app with complicated tasks.
+- Tab—Like the Foldable theme, it supports all widget types and can be used for the app with complicated tasks.

 The Plateau theme is not available when you build 3D apps.